 Ethex is an absolute gem for impact investors.
 It offers its own products, but also lists products provided by other groups.
-On its funds list you can find the Triodos Sustainable Pioneer fund, as well as WHEB Sustainability alongside the much smaller funds offered by Resonance, which invest directly in local community projects.
+On its funds list you can find the Triodos Pioneer Impact Fund, as well as WHEB Sustainability alongside the much smaller funds offered by Resonance, which invest directly in local community projects.